Panzerschrek/U-00DC-Sprache/Static interfaces.md

 If a class implements more than one static interface and at least two of them define the same method, all these interface methods should be redirected to the same method of the implementation.
 This makes it necessary to create proper LLVM proxy functions (or maybe aliases) for static interface methods, rather than just reusing LLVM function of an interface method for its implementation.

+A class shouldn't be allowed to implements a static interface more than once.
+It should be checked in compile-time that the list of static interfaces for implementing has no duplicates.

 Destructor of a static interface should call destructor of its implementation.
 Even if a custom destructor for a static interface is defined, it should implicitly call destructor of its implementation in any cases, probably as its first action.